Azure/azure-docs-sdk-java/docs-ref-autogen/overview/azure/activedirectory.md

 ## Example

-Retrieve A JSON Web Token for a user in your an Active Directory tenant using Azure Active Directory's [Graph API](https://docs.microsoft.com/azure/active-directory/develop/active-directory-graph-api).
+Retrieve a JSON Web Token for a user in your an Active Directory tenant using Azure Active Directory's [Graph API](https://docs.microsoft.com/azure/active-directory/develop/active-directory-graph-api).
 This token can then be used to authenticate the user with a web API or application.

 ```java
 ExecutorService service = Executors.newFixedThreadPool(1);